cioos-siooc/cioos-catalogue-map-template/README.md

 # 🗺️ cioos-catalogue-map-template

-A web application that displays geospatial datasets from a CKAN repository on an interactive map.
+A web application that displays geospatial datasets from a CIOOS CKAN repository on an interactive map.
 Built with Next.js, React and Leaflet, and hosted on **GitHub Pages**.

 ## 🔗 Live Site